Superintegrability and choreographic obstructions in dihedral $n$-body Hamiltonian systems: -invariant Hamiltonian and the phase-matching criterion

 \subsection{Normal--mode decomposition}

-\begin{proposition}[Normal--mode decomposition] Consider the planar quadratic $n$-body Hamiltonian (\ref{Hng}) whose equations of motion are invariant under the dihedral group $D_n$.
-Then the linearized equations about the origin decompose into $D_n$-invariant Fourier sectors indexed by
+\begin{proposition}[Normal--mode decomposition] Consider the planar quadratic $n$-body Hamiltonian~(\ref{Hng}) in the center-of-mass frame, and assume its quadratic interaction is $D_n$-invariant in the particle labels.
+Then the internal quadratic form in label space is represented by a real symmetric circulant matrix.
+Consequently, the discrete Fourier transform diagonalizes the internal Hamiltonian and decomposes the motion into $D_n$-invariant Fourier sectors indexed by

-In each sector $\ell$, the dynamics reduce to a pair of decoupled harmonic oscillators with a common frequency $\Omega_\ell$.
-Any solution can therefore be written as a superposition of sectoral modes, and the set of \emph{active sectors} is determined by the initial data. \end{proposition}
+For each nontrivial sector $\ell$, the equations of motion reduce to an uncoupled harmonic mode with frequency $\Omega_\ell$; equivalently, for $\ell\neq 0,n/2$, the conjugate pair $(\ell,n-\ell)$ forms one real two-dimensional cosine-sine sector with common frequency $\Omega_\ell$, while for even $n$ the Nyquist sector $\ell=n/2$ is one-dimensional.
+Hence every solution is a superposition of sectoral modes, and the set of active sectors is determined by the initial data. \end{proposition}

-\begin{proof}[Proof] $D_n$-invariance forces the linear coupling to be circulant (up to the planar block structure), hence diagonalizable by the discrete Fourier transform.
-Each Fourier mode furnishes an irreducible $D_n$--module, yielding decoupled equations with frequency $\Omega_\ell$. \qedhere \end{proof}
+\begin{proof}[Proof] Because the Hamiltonian is quadratic and the masses are equal, the kinetic term is already diagonal in particle-label space, up to the removal of the center-of-mass mode.
+The interaction is $D_n$-invariant on the labels, so its stiffness matrix commutes with the cyclic shift and is therefore circulant.
+Since the interaction is quadratic, this matrix is also real symmetric.
+Every real symmetric circulant matrix is diagonalized by the discrete Fourier transform.
+Applying the same Fourier change of variables to coordinates and momenta gives a canonical transformation, so the internal Hamiltonian splits into independent normal modes labeled by $\ell$.

+The Fourier modes furnish invariant subspaces for the $D_n$-action.
+For $\ell\neq 0,n/2$, the pair $(\ell,n-\ell)$ combines into one real two-dimensional cosine-sine sector; for even $n$, the Nyquist mode $\ell=n/2$ is self-conjugate and one-dimensional.
+In each sector the equations reduce to an uncoupled oscillator with frequency $\Omega_\ell$, determined by the corresponding eigenvalue of the stiffness matrix.
+Therefore the full internal motion is the superposition of these sectoral oscillations, and the active sectors are exactly those whose amplitudes are selected as nonzero by the initial data. \qedhere \end{proof}